 A few things happened on my first long-distance Amtrak adventure; I fell in love with the views, the pace of train travel, and the people who made my trip fun.
 All of these made me fall in love with train travel.

-After that first long-distance trip, I had train travel withdrawals, and I wanted more.
+After that first long-distance trip, I was withdrawal-prone from train travel, and I wanted more.
 I found Amtrak’s Midwest Corridor, and there were several places I could go for day trips.

 The furthest destination I could go in a day was St Lois, MO; the closest was Milwaukee.
 I needed to learn a new skill: how to ride Metra.
 By the way, it is not hard.